yixiaowang2001/Kaggle_Notes/note/week5.md

 ### 1.1 Problem Formulation

-- Measure the relevance of search results given the queries and product description from e-commercial site
+- Measure the accuracy of search results
 - Predict the relevance score of a given query and problem description

 ### 1.2 Data